Why does Regional School District #16 believe that a 1:1 technology initiative is important?

-Yes for WRHS students.
+In most cases, Yes.
 Region 16 plans on allowing students to keep their devices over the summer to use with summer work.
 If a family elects not to keep a device over the summer, they can check it in at their Media Center at the end of the year and the device will be returned to them once school begins.

 Will the school district provide any accessories for the Chromebook?